0xPolygon/Polygon-Funding-Proposals/PFPs/PFP-04.md

 Example deals may include:

-* A real-world asset (RWA) protocol tokenizing short-term treasuries on Polygon PoS, offering token exposure and revenue-sharing rights
+* A real-world asset (RWA) protocol tokenizing short-term treasuries on Polygon, offering token exposure and revenue-sharing rights
 * A stablecoin protocol offering 3% token allocation to Polygon in exchange for launch support and liquidity partnership
 * An early-stage developer platform raising a SAFE \+ token side letter, with milestone-based capital release tied to usage growth
 * A payments project with strategic integrations across POS, receiving capital in return for ecosystem exclusivity and governance access